Origin

 Harvest Period: December–March (Trinidad), October–March (Brazil), September–November (Madagascar), July–February (Costa Rica)

 Our second luxury cocoa is Trinitario.
 We source these varieties from the same regions of Madagascar and Costa Rica we use to import Criollo, but also from Brazil – and Trinitarios original homeland of Trinidad.
 Our Trinitario from Trinidad comes from Gran Couva, fermented the traditional way and dried slowly, so that the beans produce an authentic Single Origin chocolate with a rich cocoa flavor and nuances of fine wood.
-In Brazil, we work with Cooperativa Cabruca, which adopts a sustainable, organic approach to cultivation in the shade of the rainforest, thereby preserving the natural ecosystem.
+In Brazil, the cocoa farmers use the Cabruca method.
+They ensure sustainable organic farming in the shade of the rainforest, preserving the natural ecosystem.

 chevron-down